 How to recognize risks, focus on prevention, and report claims

 You may need to work with a number of different contractors and individuals to get your property restored or replaced.
 This basic guide will help you know what to do and what to expect at every stage.
-Spring storms typically encompass hail, winds, and flooding, which often lead to a high volume of claims being filed throughout Texas each year.
+Spring storms typically include hail, winds, and flooding, which lead to a high volume of claims being filed throughout Texas each year.